-(d) For just and reasonable cause, including the location of the records and the convenience of the parties and witnesses, the court may transfer an action from a county of proper venue under this section to another county of proper venue: (1) on motion of a defendant or ioined party, filed concurrently with or before the filing of the answer or other initial responsive pleading, and served accordance with law; or (2) on motion of an intervening party, filed not later than the 20th day after the court signs the order allowing intervention, and served in accordance with law.
+(d) For just and reasonable cause, including the location of the records and the convenience of the parties and witnesses, the court may transfer an action from a county of proper venue under this section to another county of proper venue: (1) on motion of a defendant or ioined party. filed concurrently with or before the filing of the answer or initial responsive other and served in pleading, accordance with law; or (2) on motion of an intervening party, filed not later than the 20th day after the court signs order allowing the the intervention, and served in accordance with law.